JenanBayati-QM/JenanBayati-QM.github.io/another-page-2.md

 <b>Today</b> I tried out if the coding would have been easier, but it was a bit overwhelming.
 Because of that I discussed with my supervisor about the possibility of Figma and luckily it was fine with him :)

-Before starting to work with my own version of the Audio Guide I went thoroughly thrue the LM guidelines.
+Before starting to work with my own version of the Audio Guide I went thoroughly through the LM guidelines.
 After that I started working on the platform.

 This took me a whole day.
 As I was trying different colors, text and all the possible layouts.